Mars In Taurus Is Here — It’s Time To Grow

 11th June: Mars in Taurus squares Pluto retrograde in Aquarius.
 The need to dominate and win will create power struggles in relationships.
 Be kind to avoid drama.

-21st June: Mars in Taurus harmonizes with Mercury in Cancer, allowing us to use our smooth-talking ways to improve situations and build bridges with others.
+21st June: Mars in Taurus harmonises with Mercury in Cancer, allowing us to use our smooth-talking ways to improve situations and build bridges with others.

 29th June: Mars in Taurus sextiles Venus in Cancer, igniting our hearts and passions.
 Planning a romantic date or evening out with friends is a beautiful day.